About the Project

 Q: Are you going to interfere with my property rights?

-The design studio will proceed on the premise that property rights will be fully respected, and that no property owner will feel that they might eventually be forced to demolish their property as a result of designs made by someone else.
+Property rights will be fully respected, and that no property owner will feel that they might eventually be forced to demolish their property as a result of designs made by someone else.
 We are only presenting ideas and information; we are not trying to impose a way of life on anyone.

 Q: Are you forcing an outsider’s plan on us?